The History Of Catcalling: Meaning, Motivation, And Intentions

 Catcalling’s history is far from innocent, and despite the persistent suggestion that a wolf-whistle or shouted comment about a woman’s body is actually a compliment that should be taken and accepted graciously, plenty of women had historical precedent for being less-than-pleased with having a man shout at her, comment on her body outside of a relationship, or employ a whistle originally designed to herald the arrival of a wolf among sheep and their shepherds.

 The Purpose Of Catcalling

-In Avery's cartoons, the wolf-whistle was used as a way to express the wolf's overwhelming attraction.
+In Avery’s cartoons, the wolf-whistle was used as a way to express the wolf’s overwhelming attraction.
 The wolf in question used a whistle as a means of getting the attention of the object of his attraction, and miraculously, it worked; in the cartoon, the woman on the receiving end of the whistle does, indeed, wind up sitting beside the wolf.
-In actual human interactions, however, the purpose of catcalling is less sincere.
-One study asserted that men used catcalling and street harassment as a way of "putting women in their place" in an attempt to assert dominance and improve their self-esteem.
+In actual human interactions, however, the purpose of catcalling can be less sincere.
+One study asserted that men used catcalling and street harassment as a way of “putting women in their place” in an attempt to assert dominance and improve their own self-esteem.

 Some men report catcalling as something far less suspect.
-However, it is still self-focused, rather than being considerate of women: some men reported simply wanting to capture a woman's attention and elicit a reaction.
+However, it is still self-focused, rather than being considerate of women: some men reported simply wanting to capture a woman’s attention and elicit a reaction.
 The goal of such an exchange, arguably, is to interact with a woman the man considers attractive or worthy of his attention.
-Although this motivation is far more innocuous than demeaning a woman, it still has some problems, as some women continue to feel harassed, overwhelmed, and uncomfortable with this type of exchange and see catcalling as a form of harassment-or, at least, a source of discomfort and intimidation.
+Although this motivation is far more innocuous than demeaning a woman, it still has some problems, as some women continue to feel harassed, overwhelmed, and uncomfortable with this type of exchange and see catcalling as a form of harassment-or, at least, a source of discomfort and intimidation that can feel demeaning.